XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/change-or-remove-a-regular-key-pair.md

 <!-- MULTICODE_BLOCK_END -->

 In some cases, you can even use the `SetRegularKey` transaction to send a [key reset transaction](transaction-cost.html#key-reset-transaction) without paying the [transaction cost](transaction-cost.html).
-With the enablement of the FeeEscalation amendment, `rippled` prioritizes key reset transactions above other transactions even though the nominal transaction cost of a key reset transaction is zero.
+The XRP Ledger's [transaction queue](transaction-queue.html) prioritizes key reset transactions above other transactions even though the nominal transaction cost of a key reset transaction is zero.

 - **Concepts:**